-Just as the name suggests, a bridging loan is a short-term loan to help bridge the financial gap between the sale of your old property and the purchase of your new home.
+Just as the name suggests, a bridging loan, also known as a bridge loan, is a short-term loan to help bridge the financial gap between the sale of your old property and the purchase of your new home.
 These loans are designed to help you tide over the period until payment from the sale of your property comes in.

 Since this is a short time period, most financial institutions only offer loan tenures of 6 to 12 months.
 However, Lending Bee, with comprehensive knowledge in the property industry understands the needs of consumers and offers bridging loans of up to 24 months.

 A Detailed Explanation Of How It Works